Eden structure and team

 The Eden Trust

 The Eden Trust is dedicated to breaking down the barriers to communication, encouraging the sharing of information and ideas with the widest possible audience.
-It catalyses collaboration in science, arts, technology and commerce, creating a constituency for change and then putting it into action.
+The Trustees catalyse collaboration in science, arts, technology and commerce, creating a constituency for change and then putting it into action.

 Click on the links to read profiles: